 My research investigates how people think about politics as well as how thoughts and preferences are translated into political activity.
+In terms of labels, political communication, political psychology, political geography, and environmental politics could all be aptly applied to my work.

-I focus primarily on understanding the political psychological foundations of geographic polarization (including especially the urban-rural divide).
+Much of my published research focuses on understanding the political psychological foundations of geographic polarization (including especially the urban-rural divide).
 In related research, I study the relationship between political communication, nationalization, and partisan polarization.
 My research focuses overwhelmingly on the United States, but I have related projects investigating regional resentment (e.g., the “North vs. South Divide”) in the United Kingdom.

 I have also contributed commentary to The Hill, The Washington Post, The Brookings Institute, The Niskanen Center, Democracy Journal, Washington Monthly, The U.S. Centre at the London School of Economics, and National Public Radio.